7 Key Things To Know When Starting Over in Life

 If you have faith in God or another form of a higher power, that is the best place to start.

 Whatever God or a higher power means for you, that connection can give you the strength you need to get through tough times.

 It’s there for you now, so reach out.
 Talking to someone who shares your beliefs can be a great way to rekindle that connection.

-When we are feeling despair, sorrow, or loss, it can be hard to eat, talk, sleep, and think clearly.
+When we feel despair, sorrow, or loss, it can be hard to eat, talk, sleep, and think clearly.

-Often, we just drop out of participating in life altogether instead of learning to lean into life and reach out for help.
+Often, we drop out of participating in life instead of learning to lean into life and reach out for help.
 Let people help you.

+We can all get stuck in a rut, and our lives may seem to be spiraling out of control.
+However, you don’t have to let your life fully unravel.
 It happens.
-We can all get stuck in a rut and our lives may seem to be spiraling out of control.
-However, you don’t have to let your life fully unravel.

-If you can just stop and recognize that right now, as you’re reading this, you are actually going to be okay, you can change the direction of the path you’re on.
+If you can stop and recognize that right now, as you’re reading this, you are actually going to be okay; you can change the direction of the path you’re on.